-Although it won four Academy Awards and is widely considered his finest work, Woody Allen thought his romantic comedy Annie Hall was a big disappointment.
+Although it won four Academy Awards (including Best Picture) and is widely considered his finest work, Woody Allen thought his romantic comedy Annie Hall was a big disappointment.
 "The film was supposed to be what happens in a guy’s mind, and you were supposed to see a stream of consciousness in his mind and I did the film and it was completely incoherent," Allen said.
 "Nobody understood anything that went on and the relationship between myself and Diane Keaton was all anyone cared about.
 That was not what I cared about."
-Allen wanted Annie Hall shelved so badly that he even offered to direct a movie for the film’s distributors, United Artists, for free if they would do it.

 Currently, there are a number of different cuts of Dune floating around.
 Some versions replace David Lynch’s director’s credit with the pseudonym Alan Smithee, the false name the Directors Guild of America uses for directors who don't want to be associated with a film.

-Alfred Hitchcock’s Rope was an ambitious effort from the Master of Suspense.
+Alfred Hitchcock’s Rope was an ambitious effort from The Master of Suspense.
 It’s based on a 1929 stage play of the same name and is presented in real-time with a number of continuous takes stitched together to appear as one long shot.
 Hitchcock wanted the film adaptation to follow the same structure and presentation as the original play, but ultimately felt Rope was too self-indulgent and bloated.
 The director called it "an experiment that didn't work out."